srose69/Loomformer-Paraplex/README.md

 They are invariant to a simultaneous sign flip `(R,I,O)→(-R,-I,-O)`.
 Tria therefore reacts to relative sign and magnitude relations, not to an arbitrary global sign convention.

-The code does **not** store a separate raw `3×3` outer-product matrix.
-It stores the three bounded relations above, inserts them into a skew-symmetric generator, multiplies by a fixed axis rotation, and then composes the resulting carrier.
+The implementation inserts these three bounded relations into a skew-symmetric generator, multiplies by a fixed axis rotation, and composes the resulting carrier.
 The nine slots read by selectors are the nine entries of that carrier after rotation and composition.

 The generator is